Josephlavelle/algorandanalytics/README.md

 This a basic CLI tool to query the Algorand network for block/transaction data and generate some choice visualizations to help understand some of Algorand's KPIs.

 ## Description
 This app interfaces with the Algorand V2 Indexer using the v2/blocks/{round-number} end point to query data.
+The app requires that you have a file containing your API called "apiKeys.txt" formatted as 'algorand: [YOUR API KEY HERE]'

 When app.py is run, the user will be greeted with a CLI that will them through the 2 main functions of the app -
 1. To query block and transaction data from Algorand.